zach-chairez/Gene_Sequences/README.md

 # Gene_Sequences
 This repository is for the experimentation of gene sequence analysis via deep learning.

-## Please read the file RNN Missing Values.md which has more information.
+## Please read the .md files for the individual projects worked on.